 Transfer or Separation from Employment

-This policy protects the university's interests by establishing procedures for supervisors, Human Resources, Student Work Experience Center (SWEC), Information Technology, Payroll Services and other departments to use in ensuring that proper security is maintained when an employee transfers or is separated from university employment.
+This policy protects the university's interests by establishing procedures for supervisors, Human Resources(HR), Student Work Experience Center (SWEC), Information Technology(IT), Payroll Services and other departments to use in ensuring that proper security is maintained when an employee transfers or separates from university employment.